 1. Pictograms are required on signs that assist people with disabilities.

-Signs that provides direction to accessible permanent rooms and spaces require pictograms.
+Signs that provide direction to accessible permanent rooms and spaces require pictograms.
 This is most commonly seen for wheelchair accessible restrooms.
-The International Symbol of Accessibility, International Symbol of TTY, Volume Control Telephone, and Assistive Listening Systems are recognized worldwide and are part of the Internal Organization for Standardization (ISO, a national group representing a single design standard.
+The International Symbol of Accessibility, International Symbol of TTY, and the Volume Control Telephone and Assistive Listening System symbols are all recognized worldwide as a part of the ISO, (International Organization for Standardization, a national group representing a single design standard).